 Dr. Breland-Noble is recognized as a highly skilled clinical researcher with the unique ability to translate complex scientific concepts for lay audiences and adeptness in bridging the “town-gown” divide in the clinical research arena.
 Her research and clinical expertise include: reducing mental health disparities for African American and diverse adolescents; depression treatment engagement in diverse adolescents; expert clinical care for depressed and anxious African American youth and young adults, mental health stigma reduction in diverse populations, health equity in community based suicide prevention and Community Based Participatory Research (CBPR) with a specific focus on Faith Based Mental Health Promotion.

 In The AAKOMA Project and Lab we utilize evidence-based, culturally relevant behavioral interventions to improve psychological/psychiatric treatment engagement by African American adolescents and their families for depressive disorders.
-Dr. Breland-Noble is currently involved in multiple initiatives with Faith Based and other community partners in Durham, NC and the Washington, DC area.
+Dr. Breland-Noble is currently involved in multiple initiatives with Faith Based and other community partners in Washington, DC, Maryland, Virginia and North Carolina

 GEORGETOWN UNIVERSITY RESEARCH ASSISTANTS